whichtom/alphanum-classify/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/whichtom/reconnaissance/master/assets/banner.png"/></p>

-# UAS Reconnaissance Software
+# Alphanumeric character classification

 The goal is to develop a system capable of recognition of alphanumeric characters on ground targets, classify, locate with lat/lon, and downlink to a GCS from a UAS.

-Status: just alphanumeric character recognition atm.
+For now this is just character classification.

 ## Results